MichaelLaPointe/MILP/Coding with AI - Part One - Using AI to help Analyze Scripts/PowerShellScriptAnalyzerPrompt.md

-This is the prompt I gave ChatGPT to remember what I want going forward.
-ChatGPT now has "PROJECTS" you can add this prompt to.
-ClaudeAI also has "PROJECTS" you can add this prompt to.
+This is the prompt I gave added to the "PROJECTS SECTION" of ClaudeAI ChatGPT also has "PROJECTS" you can add this prompt to.
 Not sure yet what DeepSeek R1 will be doing as far as projects.
-Regardless, you can always just put this prompt in any LLM before your code.
+Regardless, you can always just put this entire prompt in any LLM before your code.

 ===============================================================================================